smoy/books-recommendations/queue.md

+2021-04-30

+* The Peacemaker's Code, by Deepak Malhotra - recommeneded by HBR After Hours

 2021-04-24

 * How Will You Measure Your Life?, by Clayton Christensen - I came across the TedX - Boston talk